-The Al4Media consortium includes 142 researchers and 63 media and ICT industry professionals from 30 organisations engaging across 17 countries and collaborating in the context of 10 research & innovation WPs and 7 media-related use cases.
+The Al4Media consortium includes more than 140 researchers and more than 60 media and ICT industry professionals from 30 organisations engaging across 17 countries and collaborating in the context of 10 research & innovation WPs and 7 media-related use cases.
 It supports 60 researchers and 28 media and ICT industry professionals from 20 third-party organisations in 11 countries developing 20 media-related projects funded by the two Al4Media Open Calls.
-It also engages 70 associate members, including academia, research, industry, and public service organisations and NGOs from more than 20 countries in the EU and beyond.
-Research in Al4Media has already resulted in more than 260 scientific publications, 50 open software and 15 datasets as well as 7 Al-enhanced demonstrators for the media industry.
+It also engages 110 associate members, including academia, research, industry, and public service organisations and NGOs from more than 20 countries in Europe and beyond.
+Research in Al4Media has already resulted in more than 400 scientific publications, more than 90 open software and more than 40 datasets as well as 10 Al-enhanced demonstrators for the media industry.

-ELISE (https://www.elise-ai.eu)
+ELISE www.elise-ai.eu